CAS EC 501 Microeconomic Theory

 Prereq: CASEC502 or consent of instructor.
 Applies economic tools to open-economy macroeconomics.
 Topics include the determinants of the current account, exchange rate management, international capital markets, and growth in the world economy.
 Topical issues: the formation of the Euro; debt and financial crisis in developing countries.
 Baxter, 4 cr. either semester.

 Prereq: Completion of the MA Economics Core (CASEC501, CASEC502, CASEC507, CASEC508); for students starting the program in spring, the prerequisites may be abridged to CASEC501 and CASEC507 by departmental approval.

-Subject to departmental approval, MAEP students may earn four academic credits towards their degrees by working in an off-campus internship, and receive valuable on-the-job training that complements their academic studies.
+Subject to departmental approval and when it does not interfere with their normal class schedules (for instance during the summer term), MAEP students may earn four academic credits towards their degrees by working in an off-campus internship, and receive valuable on-the-job training that complements their academic studies.
 The duration of the internship should be six weeks or longer (working full-time).
 Both the student and the workplace supervisor are required to submit progress and final reports to the instructor of record.
 Assessment of the student will be based on these reports.

 CAS EC 598: The Economics of Globalization

 Prereq: CASEC201 or CASEC501, or equivalent; CASEC203 or CASEC507, or equivalent; CASEC391 or CASEC591, or equivalent; CASMA121 or CASMA123 or CASMA127 or CASEC505, or equivalent; or consent of instructor.
 Analyzes various facets of globalization from both theoretical and empirical perspectives, using tools from international trade theory.
 Topics include firm-level trade patterns, multinational production, foreign direct investment, the creation of global vertical supply chains, outsourcing, and offshoring.
 Garetto, 4 cr. either semester.